 - Bring a large pot of salted water to a boil.
 Cook pasta until al dente according to package directions.
 Drain, toss with a bit of olive oil to prevent sticking, then set aside.

-- Meanwhile, heat the 1 1/2 tablespoons olive oil a large deep skillet over medium high.
+- Meanwhile, heat the 1 1/2 tablespoons olive oil in a large deep skillet over medium-high.
 Once the oil is hot and shimmering, add the sliced onions and sauté until tender, about 8 to 10 minutes, stirring frequently.
-Add the kale and sauté 4-5 minutes until it wilts.
+Add the kale and sauté for 4-5 minutes until it wilts.
 If it does not fit in the pot all at once, add by gradual handfuls, stir and allow it to wilt down, then add more.
-Once all of the kale is added and has softed a bit, add the garlic and cook for 30 seconds.
-Stir in the tomatoes in their juices, the wine, and the red pepper flakes, salt, and pepper.
+Once all of the kale is added and has softened a bit, add the garlic and cook for 30 seconds.
+Stir in the tomatoes in their juices, wine, red pepper flakes, salt, and pepper.

 - Add the cooked pasta to the skillet and stir to coat.
 Serve warm, topped with toasted walnuts and Parmesan.